annamlee/cse15l-lab-reports/lab-report-3.md

 /home/linux/ieng6/cs15lwi23/cs15lwi23aru/skill-demo1-data/written_2/non-fiction/OUP/Kauffman
 /home/linux/ieng6/cs15lwi23/cs15lwi23aru/skill-demo1-data/written_2/non-fiction/OUP/Rybczynski
 ```
+This example shows using the `type d` command on the directory non-fiction, and the output listed contains the paths to all 7 directories and sub-directories within non-fiction.

 ## Find empty files and directories
 The `-empty` command-line options outputs empty folders and files in the directory.
 Source: https://www.geeksforgeeks.org/find-command-in-linux-with-examples/.